Talla Railway

-The Talla Railway was a privately constructed railway line in southern Scotland.
-It was built 1895-97 to aid the construction of the Talla Reservoir, to serve the water demand of Edinburgh.
+The Talla Railway was a privately constructed railway line in southern Scotland under the Edinburgh Water Company.
+It was built 1895–97 to aid the construction of the Talla Reservoir, to serve the water demand of Edinburgh.
 The railway was about 8 mi long, running south from a connection with the Caledonian Railway's Peebles branch at Broughton.
 A private passenger service was operated for workmen on the reservoir construction.

 The reservoir was inaugurated in 1905 and the railway was lifted by 1912.